bigusef/NexusX/docs/architecture.md

 # Architecture

-This document explains the architectural patterns and design decisions in Nexus Cortex.
+This document explains the architectural patterns and design decisions in Nexus.

 ## Overview

-Nexus Cortex follows **Clean Architecture** principles with **Domain-Driven Design (DDD)** patterns.
+Nexus follows **Clean Architecture** principles with **Domain-Driven Design (DDD)** patterns.
 The codebase is organized into layers with clear separation of concerns.

 ## Project Structure